SamSE3/dateParser/2048_Test_Plan.md

 |me		|to do all the coding and testing|

 #Testable aspects
-Unit tested functions
+Unit tested functions with tests
 * Tilting a row left
-More specifically the following rules/functionality is tested using one or more test per each:
  * empty rows stay empty
  * values move to the left
  * values combine